Why Choose Respiratory Care?

 The Respiratory Care field offers challenge and mobility.
 Working as a member of the health care team, you will participate in the diagnosis, treatment and rehabilitation of patients with diseases of the heart and lungs.
 You will be prepared to give patients both emergency and long-term life support in a continually changing environment.

 The curriculum is designed to be offered to students on the Big Rapids campus as well as at a number of off campus locations in the State and includes a combination of theory, laboratory and clinical coursework.
-Students in off campus locations will take lecture courses in a fully online format.
+Students in off campus locations will take lecture courses in a mixed format.
 Among the areas of study are human anatomy and physiology, pathophysiology, chemistry, pharmacology and mathematics.
 Other courses deal with therapeutic and diagnostic procedures and tests, equipment, patient assessment, cardiopulmonary resuscitation, the application of clinical practice guidelines, patient care outside of hospitals, cardiac pulmonary rehabilitation, respiratory health promotion and disease prevention.

 The program is accredited by the Commission on Accreditation of Allied Health Education Programs in conjunction with the Committee on Accreditation for Respiratory Care.